Danny McCray: Dallas Cowboys (second stint)

+NFL career statistics

 Survivor

 In 2020, McCray was cast on the 41st season of the American reality competition series Survivor.
 Due to the COVID-19 pandemic, production of the season was delayed until 2021.
 When production resumed, McCray and 17 other contestants were flown to Fiji to participate in season 41 of the show.

 Initially, McCray was placed on the Luvu tribe.
 After the merge, he formed an alliance with fellow Luvu alum Deshawn Radden, former Ua tribe member Shan Smith, and former Yase tribe member Liana Wallace.
 The alliance was tight at first, but on Day 19, McCray and Radden decided to vote Smith out of the game.
 The next day, McCray began reflecting on the auto-accident death of his father exactly 25 years earlier.
-According to McCray, his time in Fiji being on Survivor is what enabled him to finally let go of all the negativity he had suffered as a result of his father's passing.
+According to McCray, his time in Fiji being on Survivor is what enabled him to finally let go of all the negativity he had suffered as a result of his father's death.

 On Day 21, the three remaining in McCray's alliance wanted to target Ricard Foyé, but the rest of the tribe decided to eliminate Wallace.
 After Foyé won immunity on Day 23, McCray and Radden suddenly became the targets.
 That night, the first vote ended in a tie between the two.
 Upon the second vote, McCray was unanimously voted out, making him the sixth member of the jury.

 At the final Tribal Council on Day 26, McCray voted for Radden to win the game, but he was the only juror to do so, as Erika Casupanan earned the other seven jury votes to win Sole Survivor.

 The Challenge

 In 2022, McCray competed on the CBS series The Challenge: USA where he finished as the male winner of the season, taking home $245,500.
-As a result of winning, McCray also qualified for the upcoming series The Challenge: World Championship on Paramount+.
+As a result of winning, McCray also competed on the series The Challenge: World Championship on Paramount+, where he was paired with The Challenge veteran, Tori Deal, and placed second.